modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 ## Future

-- Have a separate github repo (potentially group as well).
+- Have a separate GitHub repository (potentially group as well).
 - Have a dedicated homepage
 - The default story preview frame should look a little nicer
 - Support multiple renderers - discussion in [issue](https://github.com/open-wc/open-wc/issues/1498)